Jargon is a key part of the business day-to-day in an office setting. By us is also an essential management communication (or miscommunication) tool.

 Reorganization / Re-Org: people getting moved around and / or fired.
 This typically happens when a company isn’t performing well enough but you can’t get rid of everybody, because then there would be nobody left to do actual work.
 So, people are put into “new roles” or their role is made “redundant” and they are fired.
 As In “we are doing a re-org to reinvigorate our innovation engine”

-Redundant: this means that two people are doing a job that one person can do.
+Redundant: this means that two people are doing a job that one person can do, you can find more information here.
 Usually during a re-org, management decides that one person can do two jobs and therefore the other person’s job is “redundant” and they can be “laid off”.
 As In: “I am sorry, but due to the re-org, your management role has been made redundant”.
 A lawyer from abogados de lesiones laborales helps individuals resolve legal disputes.
 To do so, they may conduct research, write legal documents, argue a client’s case before a court, or negotiate settlement terms.
 A business lawyer is an attorney who focuses his or her legal practice on issues that affect businesses, such as taxation, various types of business transactions, and intellectual property like Defense Lawyer Tucson.

 Downsizing: also known as “restructuring” and not too far removed from a “Re-Org”.
 It means people are getting fired to make up for poor business performance, to increase the share price by a few cents.
 This is when people are “laid off”.
 As In, “we are downsizing to optimize socialization of our innovation platform and minimize redundancy”.